 You might wonder if all of that effort is worth it, I could just rely on my green energy tariff to heat my home, rather than fussing with these self-imposed criteria.
 It’s clear that having a fire can do harm, so we must use them properly rather than let this magical force of nature dwindle from our domestic lives.
 There’s something special about fire.
 Had we not mastered it, we’d still be prey, exhausted with the uncertainty of scavenging and gathering.
 Our ancestors spent their evenings gathered around fires, which is thought to have contributed to our social nature as a species.
 We forget our origins as animals connected to the web of life at our peril, and perhaps in our fast moving age of digital detachment, this prehistoric tool can be honed to connect us to our origins within the comfort of our modern lives.

-I’m a designer, craftsman and environmentalist and am deeply curious about the link between the things we make and buy, and their impact on our environment.
-I run a business with my wife Brogan which makes furniture from British wood, and what makes us really different is that we also manage woodland and mill trees to give us material to work with, deepening our understanding of the connection between resources and habitats.
-We’ve won awards for our work, which spans individual pieces for private clients, contract projects with public bodies and brands, and ongoing relationships with architects and interior designers.
-This gives us a broad understanding of how to bring beautiful design into useful, meaningful spaces, while having a positive impact on the natural world.
+Deeply curious about the link between the things we make and buy, and their impact on our environment, Sebastian runs a business with his wife Brogan which makes furniture from British wood; they also manage woodland and mill trees to give them material to work with, deepening their understanding of the connection between resources and habitats.
+They’ve won awards for their work, which spans individual pieces for private clients, contract projects with public bodies and brands, and ongoing relationships with architects and interior designers.
+This gives them a broad understanding of how to bring beautiful design into useful, meaningful spaces, while having a positive impact on the natural world.
 Sebastian writes for Homes & Gardens about sustainability.